SyedShoeb22/Calculating_child_wellbeing/README.md

 ## Queries

-The project includes a set of SQL queries that demonstrate the analysis performed on the dataset.
-The queries cover a range of topics and provide insights into the relationships between different variables and child wellbeing indicators.
+The project includes a set of Python script that demonstrate the analysis performed on the dataset.
+The pandas code cover a range of topics and provide insights into the relationships between different variables and child wellbeing indicators.
 Examples of query topics include:

 - Calculating average child wellbeing scores by age group or race/ethnicity.
 - Analyzing the correlation between parental education level and child health outcomes.